 Shackles

+Iron

+1918.221.1x 1918.221.2x

+© The Box, Plymouth

 These leg shackles would have been used to join the legs of enslaved people together when they were being transported from Africa across the Atlantic by ship, as an attempt to restrict the possibility of mutiny or resistance.

 Shackles were generally made from cast iron or wood.
 A foundry located in Exeter is known to have made shackles for export to Africa.
-During the 'Midde Passage' from Africa across the Atlantic, enslaved people would have been forced together into cramped ship hulls, unable to stand up or walk around for long periods.
+Most enslaved people would have worn the shackles for long periods at a time, including most of the twomonth journey from Africa across the Atlantic, known as the 'Middle Passage'.
+During this, enslaved people would have been forced together into cramped ship hulls, and they were not able to stand up or walk around.
 Dysentery, malnutrition and small pox were common causes of death on board ship.
 Hunger strikes and suicide were also reported - resistance to enslavement took many forms.
 Daily rations may have included yam, biscuits, rice, beans, plantain and occassionally meat.
 This was served in buckets - one bucket between ten people.
 Water was part of the rations, but generally unpleasant to drink.
 Between 1501 and 1866 it is estimated that over 12.5 million enslaved people were transported from Africa.
 Portugal was responsible for 5.8 million of the people related to this figure, with Britain a close second with 3.2 million of the total.
 Many lives were not recorded.
 Enslaved people would die before they reached other shores, or awaiting sale in 'slave forts' on the coast of Africa.
 Some estimate that these unrecorded deaths could also be as high as 12 million.

-Sugar cone mould sherds

-These fragments of sugar cone moulds were discovered during the archaeological excavations of a kiln at Plympton and date to the 17th Century.
+Sugar cone mould sherds Earthenware © The Box, Plymouth These fragments of sugar cone mould were discovered during the archaelogical exacavations of a kiln at Plympton and date to the 17th Century.
 These sherds are known as 'wasters', as they were not successfully fired at the time of manufacture - possibly becoming broken or mishapen in the kiln.
 The clay is believed to be local, sourced from rivers running off Dartmoor and shows similarities to pottery manufactured in St Germans and Totnes from the same period.
 These small sherds appear to be the earliest known manufactured sugar cones in the UK.
-Sugar moulds such as this were used to mould boiled molasses into cone-shaped 'loaves' ready for transportation or sale to the general public.
+Sugar moulds such as this were used to mould boiled molasses into coneshaped 'loaves' ready for transportation or sale to the general public.
 Although the exact site of the kiln is not known, it would not have been far from the waste dump that these sherds were found within.
 Many other fragments of sugar cone were found, along with fragments of syrup jars used with the cones for collecting liquid molasses during the cooling process.
-That these were being produced locally at a time when a sugar refinery (page 22) was being developed would suggest a link.
+That these were being produced locally at a time when a sugar refinery (page 20) was being developed would suggest a link.